JSON

 bad = User.parse(`{{"id":"not_a_number","name":42}}`);

-assert(bad.id == null, "type-mismatched id becomes null: {bad.id}");
+assert(bad.id == 0, "type-mismatched id keeps its default: {bad.id}");

 scores = vector<Score>.parse(`[{{"value":10}},{{"value":20}},{{"value":30}}]`);